nevobit/monorepo-starter/.github/SECURITY.md

 ## Overview

-This document outlines the security policies, procedures, and best practices for the gtalla system.
+This document outlines the security policies, procedures, and best practices for the {{projectName}} system.
 We are committed to maintaining the highest standards of security and protecting our users' data.

 ## Supported Versions